Kathy Buckman Gibson

 Kathy is active in a variety of charitable organizations and community initiatives, with special emphasis on early childhood education and secondary education, and has served on the boards of many prominent organizations, including Girls Incorporated, United Way of the Mid-South, and The National Civil Rights Museum.
 She holds a JD and MBA from Emory University School of Law and is a graduate of the General Management Program at Harvard Business School.

-For more information about Kathy and KBG Technologies, click here.
+For more information about Kathy and KBG Technologies, view the Inside Memphis Business feature article here.